 Evacuation chairs are used to help people with reduced mobility to descend stairways.

-It's recommended that evacuation chairs are placed in close proximity to the secure waiting areas.
+CFPA Europe recommends that evacuation chairs are placed in close proximity to the secure waiting areas.

 Evacuation chairs can usually be placed in the stairwells.

 Note that the stored evacuation chair should not reduce the required free space.